themegrill/spacious/readme.txt

 /**********************************************************/

 == Changelog ==
+= TBD =
+* Added an option for displaying a featured image in single post and page

 = Version 1.4.9 - 2017-12-15 =
 * Feature - Responsive menu option with submenu toggle
 * Feature - Introduce customizer selective and live refresh feature